-(i) Tier II Preference Shares

-Primary (Urban) Cooperative Banks are permitted to issue Perpetual Cumulative Preference Shares (PCPS), Redeemable Non Cumulative Preference Shares (RNCPS) and Redeemable Cumulative Preference Shares (RCPS) subject to extant instructions as per Annex III

-(ii) Long Term Deposits (LTDs) would be treated as lower Tier II capital
+- (i) Tier II Preference Shares: Primary (Urban) Cooperative Banks are permitted to issue Perpetual Cumulative Preference Shares (PCPS), Redeemable Non Cumulative Preference Shares (RNCPS) and Redeemable Cumulative Preference Shares (RCPS) subject to extant instructions as per Annex 3. - (ii) Long Term (Subordinated) Deposits: UCBs are permitted to raise term deposits for a minimum period of not less than 5 years, which will be eligible to be treated as lower Tier II capital.
+The detailed guidelines are given in Annex 4.